Ronald Acuña Jr. Preview, Player Props: Braves vs. Cubs

 Ronald Acuña Jr. At The Plate

-- Among qualifying hitters in MLB, he ranks third in batting average, first in on-base percentage, and fourth in slugging.
+- Among qualifying hitters, he ranks second in batting average, while his on-base percentage ranks second and he is fourth in slugging.

-- Acuna is batting .261 with two homers during his last games and is on a 10-game hitting streak.
+- Acuna is batting .304 with two homers during his last games and is riding an 11-game hitting streak.

+- In 78.1% of his 155 games this season, Acuna has picked up at least one hit.
+He's also had 68 multi-hit games.

-- He has homered in 24.0% of his games this season, and 5.7% of his trips to the plate.
+- He has hit a long ball in 23.9% of his games this season, and 5.7% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.